 2Do you offer support for us if we manufactured the item ourselves?

 Once we have developed your product you have the opportunity to use your manufacturer or we can assist you with manufacturing using our factories in China?
-If you choose your factories we will support you to the point where the design has been handed over and approved by your supplier.
+If you choose your factories we will support you to the point where the design has been handed over and approved.